”Surely we are due a crash soon?” asks just about everyone I meet with.

 It’s easy to believe you’re immune from panic when the financial sun is shining, but it’s hard to avoid indulging in it during a crisis.
 If you’re entertaining seemingly logical excuses to bail out during a steep or sustained market downturn, remember: It’s highly likely your behavioural biases are doing the talking.
 Even if you only pretend to be calm, that’s fine, as long as it prevents you from acting on your fears.

-2. Remember the evidence.
+2. Remember The Evidence.

 One way to ignore your self-doubts during market crises is to heed what decades of practical and academic evidence have taught us about investing: Capital markets’ long-term trajectories have been upward.
-Thus, if you sell when markets are down, you’re far more likely to lock in permanent losses than come out ahead.
+Thus, if you sell when markets are down, you’re far more likely to lock in permanent losses than coming out ahead.

 There’s a difference between following current events versus fixating on them.
-In today’s non-stop media world, it’s easier than ever to be inundated by news.
+In today’s non-stop media world, it’s easier than ever to be inundated by the news.
 When you become mired in the minutiae, it’s hard to retain your long-term perspective.
 Step away from the screens.

 Even if you yearn to go by gut feel during a financial crisis, remember: You promised yourself you wouldn’t do that.
 When did you promise?
 When you planned your personalised investment portfolio, carefully allocated to various sources of expected returns, globally diversified to dampen the risks involved, and sensibly executed with low-cost funds managed in an evidence-based manner.
 What if you’ve not yet made these sorts of plans or established this kind of portfolio?
 Then these are actions we encourage you to take now if you haven’t already done so.